-- (28) Neither the assistant director or any local public health administrator, sheriff, peace officer, physician, attorney, judge or other person or entity shall in any way be held criminally or civilly liable for actions pursuant to this section and ORS 433.022 provided the actions are taken in good faith, without malice and based on reasonable belief. - (29) Failure to obey a court order or other public health measure issued under this section shall subject the individual in violation of the order or measure to contempt proceedings.
-[1987 c.600 s.10; 1989 c.224 s.86; 1991 c.207 s.1]
+- (28) Neither the director or any local public health administrator, sheriff, peace officer, physician, attorney, judge or other person or entity shall in any way be held criminally or civilly liable for actions pursuant to this section and ORS 433.022 provided the actions are taken in good faith, without malice and based on reasonable belief. - (29) Failure to obey a court order or other public health measure issued under this section shall subject the individual in violation of the order or measure to contempt proceedings.

 - 433.022 Taking subject into custody; information to subject; notice to court; court order; duration of custody.
-(1) Without the necessity of first filing a petition and affidavits under ORS 433.019, if the assistant director or local public health administrator has probable cause to believe that the person or property which is the subject of a petition under ORS 433.019 requires immediate custody in order to avoid a clear and immediate danger to other individuals or to the public generally, the assistant director or local public health administrator may direct a sheriff or other peace officer to take the subject into custody and the peace officer shall do so immediately. - (2) A person or property taken into custody under this section shall be immediately removed to the nearest health care facility or other location consistent with ORS 433.019 (5) and (19). - (3) At the time the peace officer takes custody of the person or property, the peace officer shall inform the person in custody, or the person who possesses the property, of the action being taken and the right of the person to have legal counsel, and if requested, to have legal counsel immediately appointed. - (4) The assistant director or the local public health administrator, after authorizing the taking of a person or property into custody under this section, shall immediately notify a circuit court in the county in which the person or property was taken into custody of the fact the person was taken into custody and the person's or property's whereabouts.
+(1) Without the necessity of first filing a petition and affidavits under ORS 433.019, if the Director of Human Services or local public health administrator has probable cause to believe that the person or property which is the subject of a petition under ORS 433.019 requires immediate custody in order to avoid a clear and immediate danger to other individuals or to the public generally, the director or local public health administrator may direct a sheriff or other peace officer to take the subject into custody and the peace officer shall do so immediately. - (2) A person or property taken into custody under this section shall be immediately removed to the nearest health care facility or other location consistent with ORS 433.019 (5) and (19). - (3) At the time the peace officer takes custody of the person or property, the peace officer shall inform the person in custody, or the person who possesses the property, of the action being taken and the right of the person to have legal counsel, and if requested, to have legal counsel immediately appointed. - (4) The director or the local public health administrator, after authorizing the taking of a person or property into custody under this section, shall immediately notify a circuit court in the county in which the person or property was taken into custody of the fact the person was taken into custody and the person's or property's whereabouts.
 When the judge of such a court is so informed the judge shall immediately hear evidence on the matter, determine whether probable cause exists for the custody and enter an order as deemed appropriate by the court pending the filing of a petition and affidavits under ORS 433.019.
 The court shall not allow the person or property to be held in custody for longer than two judicial days without a petition being filed under ORS 433.019.
-[1987 c.600 s.11]
+[1987 c.600 §11]

-433.025 [Amended by 1973 c.259 s.6; 1987 c.600 s.15; 1989 c.915 s.8; renumbered 431.175 in 1989]
+433.025 [Amended by 1973 c.259 §6; 1987 c.600 §15; 1989 c.915 §8; renumbered 431.175 in 1989]